NeloObiora/NeloObiora/README.md

  🔗  Linkedin: (https://www.linkedin.com/in/rita-obiora)

-## Analyzing data isn't just a job for me, it's a way to create clarity in complexity.
+**Analyzing data isn't just a job for me, it's a way to create clarity in complexity**.

 <!--